audioxide/data/data/posts/20160504-reviews-prince-purple-rain.md

 author: Fred

 review: >-
   This fully shoulders its mantle of iconic ’80s album.
 This is one of those works that define an era rather than toes its line, sounding very much of its time but rarely in a way that dates it.
 Dynamic songwriting; a rich breadth of sounds and vocal deliveries; thick, grinding guitar; all these qualities and more are on hand, and with subtle, intelligent flow.

-From the teenage sweetheart innocence of “Take Me With U” to the not quite so innocent “Darling Nikki”, there is always a gorgeous and groovy pulse ticking things along.
+  From the teenage sweetheart innocence of “Take Me With U” to the not quite so innocent “Darling Nikki”, there is always a gorgeous and groovy pulse ticking the album along.
 To call *Purple Rain *a toe tapper would be an understatement.
-All that keeps me from loving it is the nagging feeling that it could be even better; that some of its vitality is held back by the mixing.
+All that keeps me from loving it is the nagging feeling that it could be even better; that some of its vitality is held back by the mix.
 For all its knack of transcending that blaring ’80s density, the album doesn’t escape it entirely.
 The extent to which Prince’s guitar work is drowned out by The Revolution does the former a serious disservice.
 It would have befitted the record’s zest to have its guitar work front and center.

   That said, when the worst thing I can say about a Prince album is, ‘I’d like more Prince in it,’ it’s probably doing ok.
 This was a pleasure to listen to.
 The music is alive and unashamed and I like that very much.

 tracks:
   - Let’s Go Crazy